CSchoel/arbitrary-but-fixed/_posts/2017-08-04-discrete-equation-systems.markdown

 ```

 That is it.
 The simple use of `pre()` solves the ambiguous contradictory state because now there is a clear distinction between the value at the time when the event was triggered (`pre(last)`) and the new value that the variable will have after the event (`last`).
 The event does no longer invalidate itself, because even when the value of `last` is changed, the value of `pre(last)` stays the same.

+## Lesson learned

+As always, you have to thing like a mathematician when building modelica models, not as a computer scientist.
+Events that are triggered by `when` can íntroduce discontinuities, but they do not invalidate the mathematical rules that a variable cannot have two values at the same time.
+At an event there are always two states: The current state, right at the time of the event; and the previous state, an infinitesimal amount of time *before* the event.

+So, if anything goes wrong in a `when`-equation, and especially if you encounter the aforementioned error message, ask yourself for each of your variables: Do you mean `x` or should it actually be `pre(x)`.